|

 Dee.

-of guides to the splendours of our ancient city, but the first to
+of guides to the splendours of our ancient city- many of which have been consulted and are named in the bibliography- but is the first to

 be published exclusively on the World Wide Web, instantly and freely available